Nithin552/vynnydev/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools that I like and study:

 ![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)